software-mansion/react-native-screens/README.md

 ## Fabric

-To read about how to use this library with fabric go to [FABRIC README](README-Farbic.md).
-If you want to run Fabric Example app go to [FabricExample README](FabricExample/README.md).
+To learn about how to use `react-native-screens` with Fabric architecture, head over to [Fabric README](README-Fabric.md).
+Instructions on how to run Fabric Example within this repo can be found in the [FabricExample README](FabricExample/README.md).

 ## Supported platforms